-A: I am a California girl, born and raised.
+I am a California girl, born and raised.
 As a child I lived just a few miles from the ocean (I could see it from my high school!), so I knew when I met my husband in Texas that we were going to have to move back west once we were done with school.
 Even if we don’t visit the beach on a daily basis, I love that I can drive by with my windows down and take in the scent of the ocean.
 It’s so peaceful and relaxing, and I think that if you grow up next to the ocean it starts to carve out a special place in your heart that can’t be filled by anything else.
 I am so happy to have my kids live so near to the ocean so that they can grow up to appreciate its beauty as well.
 They are definitely Californians already; they expect to be able to play outside year round and we walk to the park by our house almost every day.
 We are also within a 15-minute drive of both my sister and my parents, which is huge for me.
 Family is everything and I love being able to see them regularly, especially now that my siblings are all having kids.
 It’s so important for me that the kids can spend time with their cousins.

-A: I do work from home with little ones and yes, it is such a trick!
+I work from home with little ones and yes, it is such a trick!
 I like to think I’m getting better at it, but it’s my biggest struggle.
 My big kids are going to preschool three days a week now, which is a huge help.
 I will typically spend those mornings getting everyone up and ready and breakfasted so we can scoot out the door and get them dropped off by nine.
 Then I run home and tidy up the house while Edith plays.
 She goes down for a nap around 10:30 and usually sleeps until the kids need to be picked up from school around one.
 That gives me a few blissful quiet hours to work on the computer and hopefully catch up on editing, blogging, and emails.

 We aren’t a big TV watching family, but on non-school days I will let the kids watch an hour of Sesame Street while their sister naps so that I can at least get in one hour of daytime work each day.
 The rest of the afternoon is our adventuring time; we go on a lot of outings to the zoo, park, aquarium, or we spend time together at home crafting or playing in the back yard.